List of Pakistan International Airlines destinations: List

-Until 1971 PIA also served various places as domestic stations in what was East Pakistan.
-During the COVID-19 pandemic in 2020, the PIA operated a series of chartered flights to and from Australia, South Africa, South Korea, UK and the Middle East among others to transport stranded citizens.
+Until 1971, PIA also served various places as domestic stations in what was East Pakistan.
+During the COVID-19 pandemic in 2020, the PIA operated a series of chartered flights to and from Australia, South Africa, South Korea, the UK and the Middle East among others to transport stranded citizens.
 On 30 June 2020, the European Air Safety Agency banned PIA from operating in Europe for six months.
 On 29 November 2024, the European Air Safety Agency permitted PIA to start operating in Europe.

-On 24 October 2025, PIA appears on CAA UK Third Country Operators List (1364).

-On 6 October 2025, Manchester Airport Announces New PIA route from Manchester to Islamabad from the 25 October 2025.
+On 24 October 2025, PIA appearsed on the CAA UK Third Country Operators List (1364).
+On 6 October 2025, Manchester Airport announced a new PIA route from Manchester to Islamabad from 25 October 2025.